sarthaks20/sarthaks20.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Hi, I'm Sarthak Shrivastava, a final year undergraduate student pursuing a Bachelor of Technology in Civil Engineering at the prestigious Indian Institute of Technology Delhi.
-I have a passion for structural engineering and computational mechanics, and my research interests lie in the fields of finite element analysis, peridynamics, structural health monitoring, machine learning, and modeling and simulation.
+Hello!

-During my academic journey, I have completed various projects that have helped me gain a better understanding of these subjects.
-One of my most significant projects involved applying machine learning techniques to structural health monitoring.
-This project aimed to predict structural damage using data from sensors installed on a structure.
-I also worked on transverse vibration analysis of Euler-Bernoulli beam, a finite element study of steel columns' stability at elevated temperatures, and a peridynamics-based modeling of nanoindentation behavior of silicate glass.
+I am a civil engineering undergraduate from the [Indian Institute of Technology Delhi](https://home.iitd.ac.in/).
+My research interests lie in structural engineering, computational mechanics, finite element analysis, peridynamics, structural health monitoring, machine learning, and modeling and simulation.

-Apart from my academic pursuits, I possess a wide range of technical skills that I have honed over the years.
-I am proficient in programming languages like C++, Python, Java, and Julia, and I have worked with software and tools such as Microsoft Office, Visual Studio Code, STAAD.Pro, Abaqus FEA, MATLAB, LATEX, and GitHub.
-I am also familiar with libraries like C++ STL, Pandas, NumPy, SciPy, Matplotlib, Scikit-learn, Selenium, Tesseract-OCR, and OpenCV.
+During my time at IIT Delhi, I have worked on several research projects that have helped me develop my skills and knowledge in the field of civil engineering.
+These projects include peridynamics-based modeling of nanoindentation behavior of silicate glass, the application of machine learning to structural health monitoring, stability of steel columns at elevated temperatures: a finite element study, and transverse vibration analysis of Euler-Bernoulli beam.
+In addition to my research work, I also have experience in competitive programming and possess technical skills in programming languages such as C++, Python, Java, Julia, and software and tools such as Microsoft Office, Visual Studio Code, STAAD.Pro, Abaqus FEA, and MATLAB.

 I am always eager to learn and explore new technologies and methodologies in my field.
 In the future, I plan to pursue higher studies and specialize in structural engineering or computational mechanics.
 I am confident that my skills, coupled with my dedication and hard work, will enable me to excel in my chosen field and make valuable contributions to the scientific community.